wp-plugins/vo-locator-the-wp-store-locator/readme.txt

 Or One can even use the line of code mentioned below instead of the above function

 `<?php echo do_shortcode( '[VO-LOCATOR]' ); ?>`

+= Fixes in Version 1.0.1 =
+* Bug Fixs: A bug fixed where user can't activate the plugin due to a fatal error.

 == Installation ==
 = Plugin =